 Evenflo doesn’t often get praise for their strollers–low price usually means low quality.
-But we couldn’t help be intrigued with the new Evenflo Pivot Xpand Modular Travel System.
-Based off the Pivot ($200 to $280), a single seat modular frame stroller, the Xpand adds new features including a surprisingly easy conversion to a double stroller using no tools.
+But we couldn’t help but be intrigued with the new Evenflo Pivot Xpand Modular Travel System.
+Based off the Pivot, a single seat modular frame stroller, the Xpand adds new features including a surprisingly easy conversion to a double stroller using no tools.

 The biggest difference: the Pivot Xpand offers 22 different seating options to the Pivot’s six options.
 Watch how the Xpand converts:

 Other features include a toddler seat that converts to a lay-flat bassinet, a standing fold (with the toddler seat attached) and an expandable storage basket.
 The included car seat is the Evenflo SafeMax reviewed here.
-All these features and flexibility comes with an affordable price tag: only $400.
+All these features and flexibility comes with an affordable price tag: only $330 at last check.